helab207/Development-of-the-overlapping-modular-structure-in-human-brain-functional-networks/README.md

 9. Prediction of individual spatial patterns of nodal module overlap from structural brain features
   - Fig 7.xls

 Note: For each scan, the prediction accuracy is provided along with the contribution weights of six structural features.
-In addition, the empirically observed and predicted entropy values are provided for a representative child with the highest prediction accuracy.
+In addition, the empirically observed and predicted entropy values and spatial distributions of six anatomical features are provided for a representative child with the highest prediction accuracy.

 ### Codes